Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Introduction

 The organization of this paper is as follows: In Section \ref{sec:model} we introduce the exact model and present the hypothesis and our suggested test statistic.
 Afterwards in Section \ref{sec:theory} we present the theory for our test statistic.
-The test is applied to real-world data in Section \ref{sec:data}.
+We will discuss the practical implementation in Section \ref{sec:numerics} and provide a real-world data example as well as a synthetic simulation study.
 Section \ref{sec:conclusion} concludes.
-Proofs and other technical details are collected in the Appendix Section \ref{sec:appendix} and the supplementary Section \ref{sec:supplement}.
+Proofs and other technical details are collected in the supplementary Sections \ref{app:mixing}-\ref{supp:main_proof}.